jackpck/RAG/README.md

 parameter tuning, prompt engineering etc. The structure also enables easy setup of unit tests.
 The repo also contains tracing and versioning capability, enabling rigorous experimentation and iterations.

+A user feedback feature is also added to the chatbot to allow user to share feedback on the LLM response.
+User feedback, together with the input and LLM response are logged on a serverless (neon) postgreSQL database.

 [**MVP2 Update**] langsmith is no longer used for experimentation and evaluation.
 We have switched to *mlflow* instead.